 If you’ve heard of Libby, Montana, chances are you’ve heard of its notorious asbestos contamination site.
 Libby remains one of the most infamous sites of asbestos contamination in the U.S. The Libby site alone has caused thousands of cases of mesothelioma and asbestosis.

 - Info on law firms that will recover your highest compensation

 - Learn how to get paid in 90 days

 - File for your share of $30 billion in trust funds

 This small town in Lincoln County, Montana was once home to a dangerous vermiculite mining operation for decades.
 From 1919 to 1990, the mine produced vermiculite that was contaminated with asbestos and shipped all over the country to be processed and used in products that went into people’s homes, mostly as insulation.

 The type of asbestos found naturally in the Libby mine is particularly friable, and therefore harmful.
-While people around the country have been affected by the asbestos in Libby vermiculite, it is the residents of this small Montana town that really suffered the health effects.
-Investigations and cleanup efforts led by the Environmental Protection Agency (EPA) are still ongoing.
-W.R.
-Grace is still paying people who became sick from asbestos exposure.
+While people around the country have been affected by the asbestos in Libby vermiculite, it is the residents of the small Montana town that have really felt its consequences.

 Vermiculite and Asbestos